Tzahi12345/YoutubeDL-Material/README.md

 Once you do that, you're almost up and running.
 All you need to do is edit the configuration in `youtubedl-material/appdata`, go back into the `youtubedl-material` directory, and type `ng build --prod`.
 This will build the app, and put the output files in the `youtubedl-material/dist` folder.
 Drag those files into the `public` directory in the `backend` folder.

 The frontend is now complete.
 The backend is much easier.
-Just go into the `backend` folder, and type `nodejs app.js`.
+Just go into the `backend` folder, and type `npm start`.

 Finally, if you want your instance to be available from outside your network, you can set up a [reverse proxy](https://github.com/Tzahi12345/YoutubeDL-Material/wiki/Reverse-Proxy-Setup).